-If the settings are left at the default, Don't change page numbers, the bibliography will be correct only if the full range of pages is entered in the library.
+If the setting is left as the default, Don't change page numbers, the bibliography will be correct only if the full range of pages is entered in the library.
 To have it show the full range of pages when any of the options above are entered in the library, select the Show the full range of pages option in this section.